ikanher/the-three-caballeros/documentation/final_report.md

 ## Error analysis
 Representative examples, with possible explanations about what does not work and how it could be made to work better.

+- Difference between male and female labels is in some cases hard to tell (for the network, but also for human observers)